Retailer coverage is expanding — keep checking back as selection grows!

 The 2022 Russian ammunition import ban removed the largest source of cheap 7.62x39 from the U.S. market.
 Russian manufacturers like Tula, Wolf (Barnaul), and Vympel supplied the majority of steel-case 7.62x39.
 While existing inventory is still available and non-Russian sources have increased production, supply has not fully replaced the lost volume, keeping prices elevated.

-What 7.62x39 ammo is best for hunting?
+What 7.62x39 ammo is commonly used for hunting?

 Federal Fusion 123gr ($0.60–0.80/rd) and Hornady SST 123gr ($0.65–0.80/rd) are the two serious hunting options.
 Both use expanding bullets designed for reliable terminal performance on deer-sized game inside 200 yards.
 Avoid FMJ for hunting — it does not expand and creates minimal wound channels.